rPPG-Toolbox: Deep Remote PPG Toolbox: The rPPG-Toolbox

-\textbf{DeepPhys}~\cite{chen_deepphys_2018}: is a 2D convolutional attention network architecture.
-The two representations (appearance and difference frames) processed by parallel branches with the appearance branch guiding the motion branch via a gated attention mechanism.
-The target signal is the first differential of the PPG wave.
+\textbf{DeepPhys}~\cite{chen_deepphys_2018}: A two-branch 2D convolutional attention network architecture.
+The two representations (appearance and difference frames) are processed by parallel branches with the appearance branch guiding the motion branch via a gated attention mechanism.
+The target signal is the first differential of the PPG waveform.

-\textbf{TS-CAN}~\cite{liu2020multi}: is a 2D convolutional attention network architecture that leverages temporal shift operations information across the time axis to perform efficient temporal and spatial modeling.
-The target signal is the first differential of the PPG wave.

-\textbf{PhysNet}~\cite{yu2019remote}: is a 3D convolutional network architecture.
-Yu et al.~\cite{} compared this 3D-CNN architecture with a 2D-CNN + RNN architecture finding that a 3D-CNN version was able to achieve superior PR prediction errors.
+\textbf{PhysNet}~\cite{yu2019remote}: A 3D convolutional network architecture.
+Yu et al. compared this 3D-CNN architecture with a 2D-CNN + RNN architecture, finding that a 3D-CNN version was able to achieve superior performance.
 Therefore, we included the 3D-CNN in this case.
+Instead of an MSE loss, a negative Pearson loss is utilized.
+It is worth noting that we used difference-normalized frames as input to PhysNet as the original paper does not specify a concrete input data format. \bluetext{Additional experiments involving raw frame inputs are included in Appendix-\ref{sec: pysnet_investigation}.}

+\bluetext{\textbf{PhysFormer}~\cite{yu2022physformer}: PhysFormer is a video transformer-based architecture that adaptively aggregates both local and global spatio-temporal features toward rPPG representation enhancement.
+The architecture ultimately incorporated and emphasized long-term, global features and allowed for notable improvements in performance relative to various methods, including POS~\cite{wang2016algorithmic}, DeepPhys~\cite{chen_deepphys_2018}, and PhysNet~\cite{yu2019remote}.
+Instead of an MSE loss, a dynamic loss composed of numerous hyperparameters, a negative Pearson loss, a frequency cross-entropy loss, and a label distribution loss is used.
+Furthermore, the chosen learning rate scheduler differs from our toolbox's default learning rate scheduler (1cycle policy~\cite{smith2019super}) in that we effectively opt to use a single, constant learning rate for training.
+We utilize difference-normalized frames as an input to PhysFormer.}

+\textbf{TS-CAN}~\cite{liu2020multi}: A two-branch 2D convolutional attention network architecture that leverages temporal shift operation information across the time axis to perform efficient temporal and spatial modeling.
+This network is an on-device, real-time algorithm.
+The target signal is the first differential of the PPG waveform.

+\textbf{EfficientPhys-C}~\cite{liu2023efficientphys}: A single-branch 2D convolutional neural network that aims to provide an end-to-end, super lightweight network for real-time on-device computation.
+The architecture has a normalization module that calculates frame differences and learnable normalization, as well as a self-attention module to help the network focus on skin pixels associated with PPG signal.